ShreyashInsights/email-spam-classifer/README.md

 ## Usage

 1. **Prepare your dataset:**
-   - You will need a dataset of legitimate emails to train the model.
-Ensure that you have a significant number of emails for better model performance.
+   - You will need a dataset of emails labeled as spam or legitimate.
+Ensure that your dataset is properly labeled for training the model.

 2. **Train the model:**
-   - Use the provided scripts to preprocess your dataset and train the NLP model.
+   - Use the provided scripts to preprocess your dataset and train the classification model.
+Experiment with different algorithms and hyperparameters to achieve the best performance.

-3. **Generate spam emails:**
+3. **Evaluate model performance:**
-   - After training, use the trained model to generate spam emails.
-You can adjust the parameters to control the quality and quantity of generated emails.
+   - After training, evaluate the model's performance using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.

-4. **Evaluate results:**
+4. **Make predictions:**
-   - Evaluate the generated emails to understand the effectiveness and persuasiveness of the spam content.
+   - Use the trained model to make predictions on new, unseen emails.
+This will help classify incoming emails in real-time.

 ## Contributing